dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 justify broad censorship to regulate technology & communication, citing promotion of safety.

+### (Social Media Censorship)

+What makes it OK to passively aggressively shadowban someone through manipulation of search and newsfeed algorithms?
+When tech companies are using automated algorithms to prevent others from seeing it they're doing in a passive aggressive manner that *seeks to waste this person's time and energy* in such a way that's difficult to counter, it seems this is counterproductive and leads to a poor investment of labor, time, and energy when observed at a larger scale.

+BUT THAT'S THE POINT, ISN'T IT?
+To disempower people passionate about specific topics that are censored and delisted on Twitter and Facebook!
+And

-They are well justified in doing this, but this is precisely the danger.
+They are well justified in doing some of this, but this is precisely the danger.
 The more powerful organizations of industry and government will attempt to craft regulations which benefit them in some way.
 Further, various governments may attempt widespread censorship.
 These pushes towards censorship that are self-motivated or complete will